List of incidents and protests of the United States racial unrest: Daniel Prude protests, September 2, 2020

 On March 22, Daniel Prude was killed by Rochester, New York police officers in what was found by the county medical examiner to be a homicide caused through "complications of asphyxia in the setting of physical restraint".
 On September 2, the release of a police body camera video and written reports surrounding his death provoked protests in Rochester.

 Deon Kay protests, September 2, 2020

-On September 2, Deon Kay, an 18-year-old man, was shot and killed by a police officer in Washington, D.C.
+On September 2, Deon Kay, an armed 18-year-old man, was shot and killed by a police officer in Washington, D.C.
 Later that day, protesters started gathering outside of the Seventh District Metropolitan Police Department building.

 Ricardo Munoz protests, September 13, 2020

-On September 13, Protests erupted in Lancaster, Pennsylvania after a police officer shot and killed Ricardo Munoz who allegedly ran at them with a knife.
+On September 13, Protests erupted in Lancaster, Pennsylvania after a police officer shot and killed Ricardo Munoz who ran at them with a knife.
 Police later deployed tear gas on a crowd of protesters, saying demonstrators had damaged buildings and government vehicles and thrown bottles.